Mistakes that Prevent Staffing Agency Growth

 The U.S. staffing market is booming.
 Not only is the industry expected to grow to 147 billion dollars in 2018, it is also outpacing other industries in overall economic and employment growth.
 Time to tap into this potential and expand your staffing company.

 Every staffing company dreads hitting a point where their growth becomes stagnant, especially after previously experiencing increased revenue, production and placement.
-So, what are some mistakes staffing agencies make that hurt prevent growth?
+So, what are some common mistakes staffing agencies make that prevent growth?

 The difference between small to midsized staffing companies that continue to grow and those locked in the same place boils down to some overlooked staffing agencies mistakes.